lucas-zimerman/sentry-github-workflows/README.md

 Runs DangerJS on Pull Reqeusts in your repository.
 This uses custom set of rules defined in [this dangerfile](danger/dangerfile.js).

+### Extra Dangerfile Support

+You can provide an additional dangerfile to run custom checks after the main ones by using the `extra-dangerfile` input.

 ```yaml
 name: Danger